 1. Bring their authentic self

-In honor of Women's History Month, we will be focusing on how women have shown up in this movement historically, and emphasizing our belief in the power of women as the leaders who are uniquely positioned to move this work forward.
+As a women's organization, we encourage reflection on the way women have shown up for each other over the course of history, and we believe in the power of collaborative women as the leaders who are uniquely positioned to move equity work forward.

 Women Who Showed Up